 The one-piece, double-layered design provides substantial coverage, protecting the cheeks, ears, chin, and neck especially well.
 Because the balaclava is so lightweight, it’s ideal for wearing underneath any type of helmet or hat.

 5. BUFF ThermoNet Hinged Balaclava

 BUFF knows its headwear, having long given itself a unique place in the market with its product lines.
-For fall 2020, the company re-engineered its classic materials into something called ThermoNet, a sustainable performance fabric that blends PrimaLoft yarn, recycled REPREVE fabric, and the BUFF brand’s fabrication process to create a product that delivers four times the insulation as before.
+Not long ago, the company re-engineered its classic materials into something called ThermoNet, a sustainable performance fabric that blends PrimaLoft yarn, recycled REPREVE fabric, and the BUFF brand’s fabrication process to create a product that delivers four times the insulation as before.

 The ThermoNet Hinged Balaclava is designed with a laser-cut VaprGrid air transport feature and an articulated stay-put wind barrier, both of which offer maximum breathability and comfortable, as well as high thermal coverage.
 It can be worn at three highly-worn active profiles to provide full-coverage protection from the elements headwear without added bulk or weight.
 As expected, it also has the four-way ultra-stretch and quick-dry characteristics you’d expect from a BUFF head piece.

 Lastly, the ThermoNet Hinged Balaclava has an articulated, soft, chafe-free neck for comfortable full coverage.

 The Burke Hood’s unique design looks as if it’s two separate pieces (it isn’t), an adjustable drawstring hood and a panel covering the face.
 Burton is a leader in extreme sports, so this balaclava for winter was thoughtfully designed to be worn over gear such as a helmet and goggles.